Fed's Evans: taper bar could be met later this year

-July 15 (Reuters) - Federal Reserve Bank of Chicago President Charles Evans said Thursday that he wants to see more improvement in the labor market before reducing the Fed's support for the economy, but that the bar for tapering asset purchases could be met "later this year."
+(Reuters) -Federal Reserve Bank of Chicago President Charles Evans said Thursday that he wants to see more improvement in the labor market before reducing the Fed’s support for the economy, but that the bar for tapering asset purchases could be met “later this year.”

 “Given the more recent months of lower employment growth than I was expecting, I would say that there are still things to assess in terms of substantial further progress that needs to be met for us to make adjustments in our monetary policy stance,” Evans said in a virtual appearance at an event by the Global Interdependence Center.